tytydraco/yessleep/out/I_Found_an_Envelope_Stuffed_with_Cash_Ive_Had_Bad_Luck_Ever_Since.md

 Head down and unhappy, I collected my belongings and hunkered home.
 The envelope greeted me, missing a twenty, which I’d used for the crotchety coffee.
 I ordered a pizza.
 When the pizza arrived, I grabbed two twenties from the envelope and paid the pizza delivery guy, tipping him handsomely.

 After scarfing down half the pizza, I settled in front of my laptop and went job hunting, feeling more miserable than ever.
-At some point, I fell asleep, and woke up feeling noxious.
+At some point, I fell asleep, and woke up feeling nauseous.

 I groaned.
 Something was wrong.
 My stomach and bowels belched simultaneously.
 Cold sweat stung my eyes.
 I raced to the toilet, barely making it in time.
 Cheese and dough and meat spewed from my face.
 After an abominable bout of barfing, I prayed to the porcelain god: “Please oh please make this suffering stop.”